U.S. shale mergers accelerate, as Pioneer-Parsley deal joins roster

 Buyers could include Marathon Oil Corp , Apache Corp and EOG Resources Inc, while Cimarex Energy Co , PDC Energy Inc and Parsley are top consolidation candidates, Portillo said.

-Financial buyers could emerge as buyers, as many companies carry heavy levels of debt.
+Financial firms could emerge as buyers, as many companies carry heavy levels of debt.

-“It’s going to take the banks to take over on companies and consolidate them into bigger companies,” said one shale executive, who did not think many companies had strong enough balance sheets to acquire rivals.
+“It’s going to take the banks to take over on companies and consolidate them into bigger companies,” said one shale executive.

 Bankruptcies are up 21% so far this year among energy producers, according to law firm Haynes and Boone.

-Even combined companies would “still have to walk the tightrope” between trying to return capital to shareholders and spending to keep high-decline shale fields pumping, said Andrew Dittmar, M&A analyst at Enverus.
+Even combined companies would “still have to walk the tightrope” between trying to return capital to shareholders and spending to keep depleted shale fields pumping, said Andrew Dittmar, M&A analyst at Enverus.

 Shale output rebounded during the summer after the initial pandemic-induced lockdowns, but companies are investing less now.
 Shale production is expected to fall by 123,000 barrels per day in November, the largest drop since May, according to U.S. Energy Department figures.